boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 + This file is an Outlook Item Template (OTF) file, so it will open in the desktop Outlook application.

 ![](/assets/images/devcode/devcodePhishEmail1.png)
-+ For the Azure Device Code Phishing Campaign we will be replacing the `<REPLACE-WITH-DEVCODE-FROM-TOKENTACTICS>` text with the device codes that are generated from the TokenTactics PowerShell module.
++ For the Azure Device Code Phishing Campaign, we will be replacing the `<REPLACE-WITH-DEVCODE-FROM-TOKENTACTICS>` text with the device codes that are generated from the TokenTactics PowerShell module.
 + Feel free to modify this template.
 You may need to, as this email template may have been signatured and is "burned".

 ### Phish Strength Testing